Anyview: Generalizable Indoor 3D Object Detection with Variable Frames: Experiment

 \subsection{Experiments Setup}

 \textbf{Datasets and benchmarks:} We conduct experiments on the ScanNet~\cite{dai2017scannet} dataset, which is a richly annotated dataset of indoor scenes with 1201 training scenes and 312 validation scenes.
 For each scene, ScanNet provides RGB-D video as well as the reconstructed mesh.
 We uniformly sample 50 frames from the video for each scene, which serves as the maximum data available for training and evaluating in our proposed setting.
 Meanwhile, we further validate that the proposed approach has the ability to accurately detect objects in practical deployment scenes by verifying the performance of each model on the online detection task.
 We set three benchmarks as defined in Section \ref{bm3}.
 ScanNet-Rec is the mainstream scene-level benchmark used by previous works~\cite{hou20193d,Qi_2019_ICCV,misra2021end}, whose input data is reconstructed point cloud of a whole scene and ground-truth is generated by computing the axis-aligned bounding boxes~\cite{hou20193d} for objects in 18 selected categories.
 In addition, we designed ScanNet-Online benchmarks to explore the performance of previous 3D object detection models with AnyView in practical deployment scenes.
-Specifically, the input to ScanNet-Online is each frame in a sequence of RGB-D images, and the model needs to dynamically detect objects in the scene based on the new input frames.
-ScanNet-MV shares the same ground truth with ScanNet-Rec, while the input data are multi-view RGB-D images.
+Specifically, the input to ScanNet-MV shares the same ground truth with ScanNet-Rec, while the input data are multi-view RGB-D images.
 If not additionally mentioned, the default number of views is 50.
 ScanNet-MV is also a scene-level benchmark, which means all RGB-D images from one scene are considered as a single input sample for the network.
+ScanNet-Online is each frame in a sequence of RGB-D images, and the model needs to dynamically detect objects in the scene based on the new input frames.
+Compared with ScanNet-MV, ScanNet-Online inputs each frame of RGBD images in sequence rather than directly inputting all frames at the scene level, which is more suitable for practical deployment requirements.
 ScanNet-SV is a monocular RGB-D benchmark with a single view RGB-D image as input data.
-For each image, we select the bounding boxes whose center points are within the image from the corresponding scene as its ground truth..
-ScanNet-Online utilizes the ScanNet-MV benchmark in the 50 views setting, and the input is each frame of sequential RGB-D images.
+For each image, we select the bounding boxes whose center points are within the image from the corresponding scene as its ground truth.

 \textbf{Compared methods:} We train VoteNet~\cite{Qi_2019_ICCV} and ImVoteNet~\cite{qi2020imvotenet} on ScanNet-SV.
 When applying the models on ScanNet-MV, we predict bounding boxes for each view and fuse the predictions by 3D NMS.
 3DETR~\cite{misra2021end} is chosen as the model trained on ScanNet-Rec, which is the mainstream transformer-based 3D detector with less inductive bias.
 The comparison between 3DETR and AnyView is particularly relevant since they share similar amount of parameters and both adopt DETR-like detection decoder.
 To apply 3DETR on ScanNet-MV, we preprocess the multi-view RGB-D images by fusing the depth maps from each view according to the camera parameters.
 We train our AnyView model as well as 3DETR and ImVoxelNet~\cite{rukhovich2022imvoxelnet} on ScanNet-MV, each model representing an input modality: 3DETR for scene-level point clouds, ImVoxelNet for multi-view RGB and AnyView for multi-view RGB-D. We list the number of parameters of these models in Table \ref{para}.